-Taxpayer of accumulated deferred income taxes for purposes of calculating average rate base without application of the rules for future test periods under \mathbf{e} \$ 1.167(I)-1(h)(6)
+Taxpayer of accumulated deferred income taxes for purposes of calculating average rate base without application of the rules for future test periods under § 1.167(I)-1(h)(6)

-4. If the Taxpayer takes the corrective actions described above, and assuming compliance by the Commission with this methodology on a prospective basis, sanctions for violation of the provides it may not be used or cited as precedent.
-In accordance with the power of attorney on file with this office, a copy of this letter is being sent to your authorized representative.
-We are also sending a copy of this letter ruling to the Director.
+4. If the Taxpayer takes the corrective actions described above, and assuming compliance by the Commission with this methodology on a prospective basis, sanctions for violation of the deferred tax normalization requirements involving disallowance of accelerated depreciation do not apply as a result of the methodology employed.